Sinusitis (Rhinosinusitis)--Subacute/Chronic

 PATHOGENS

-- Bacteriology of chronic sinusitis less well defined than acute sinusitis [that is typically caused by Streptococcus pneumoniae, Haemophilus influenzae, Moraxella catarrhalis].
+- The bacteriology of chronic sinusitis is less well-defined than acute sinusitis (typically due to Streptococcus pneumonia, Haemophilus influenzae, and Moraxella catarrhalis).

-- A multifactorial disease that aside from infection is thought to result from genetics, environmental or occupational exposures, allergy, immunodeficiencies.
+- A multifactorial disease that, aside from infection, is thought to result from genetics, environmental or occupational exposures, allergies, and immunodeficiencies.

-- Acute exacerbations of chronic sinusitis may be caused by typical respiratory pathogens noted above.
+- Typical respiratory pathogens may cause acute exacerbations of chronic sinusitis noted above.

 - Controversy exists over the role of fungi in chronic sinusitis.

-- The suggestion that fungal elements may be inciting an eosinophil-mediated immune response in sinonasal mucosa.
+- The suggestion is that fungal elements may incite an eosinophil-mediated immune response in sinonasal mucosa.